tellery/website/docs/how-to-use/configure-database.md

 # Configure a database

-To bring your own data into Tellery, You can add a profile to your connector server (by default it will be bootstrapped together with your deployment).
+To bring your own data into Tellery, You can set up your database profile on Settings > Databases.

-A profile consists of:
+A database profile, which is the necessary configurations we have to made to connect to your data warehouse, consists of:

-- connector type *(what kind of database you are connecting)*
+- Connector type *(what kind of database you are connecting)*

-- authentication *(username, password)*
+- Authentication *(username, password)*

-- configurations & optionals *(host, port, etc. differs from each kind of connector.
+- Configurations & Optionals *(host, port, etc. differs from each kind of connector.
 For more details, see sections below)*

 ## Snowflake